- How do they work?

 Beginning in the mid-1800s, mining, logging, farming, fishing, and dam construction all led to degradation of the Klamath River Basin ecosystem.
 Restoration efforts began in the 1970s, including increased streamflow and watershed rehabilitation.
 This story describes three restoration efforts—the Trinity River Restoration Program in the lower basin, the Conservation Area Fishery Restoration Program in the middle basin, and the Klamath Settlement Agreements in the upper basin.
 The emphasis is on "process," i.e., organization, planning, and implementation.

 Restoration efforts in the lower and middle basins overcame stakeholder conflicts and were generally successful.
 However, in the upper basin, legal battles between farmers and ranchers, fishermen, Native Americans, and government agencies prevented cooperation and restoration.
 Beginning in 2005 with a dialogue between Native Americans and farmers, the stakeholders finally organized to create a restoration plan.
 The Klamath Basin Restoration Agreement includes a water use program that reduces irrigation withdrawals, a riparian restoration program, and a fish reintroduction program.
 The Klamath Hydroelectric Settlement Agreement calls for the removal of four dams, the largest dam removal project in U.S. history.
 Under the Upper Klamath Basin Comprehensive Agreement, ranchers also agreed to use less water.
-One of the significant lessons from this story is how these game-changing agreements were achieved.
+Only the dam removal plan is being implemented, but one of the significant lessons from this story is how these game-changing agreements were achieved.

 The Klamath River is the third largest river, and the third largest producer of salmon on the Pacific coast, after the Columbia and Sacramento Rivers.
 The river has a complex system of tributaries, and the watershed covers about 10 million acres in southern Oregon and northern California (see Figure 1).
 6.1 million acres is public land and 3.8 million private.
 Annual rainfall ranges from 15 inches in the upper basin to 80 inches near the coast.
 Unlike most rivers, the Klamath begins on relatively flat land in high-elevation lakes and marshes (mainly Upper Klamath Lake).
 It then descends into a steep river canyon.
 The river receives groundwater inflows in the upper basin and inflows from four tributaries—the Shasta, Scott, Salmon, and Trinity Rivers—in the lower basin (DOI 2013, EPA n.d., NRCS 2007).